sindresorhus/tasklist/readme.md

 Type: `array`

-Specifiy the types of processes to include or exclude.
-See [this](https://technet.microsoft.com/en-us/library/bb491010.aspx) for more information about filters.
+Specify the types of processes to include or exclude.
+[More info.](https://technet.microsoft.com/en-us/library/bb491010.aspx)

 #### callback(error, data)